Read this article to understand common issues with clicks and clickthrough rate.

-This can happen for three reasons:
+This can happen for 3 reasons:

 - Customers may be clicking more than one link within your ad.
-You won’t be charged for more than two clicks per ad impression and Google Ads filters out any invalid clicks that we detect.
+You won’t be charged for more than 2 clicks per ad impression and Google Ads filters out any invalid clicks that we detect.

 At times, you might notice that you've received clicks from visitors who are outside your targeted region.
 There are a few possible reasons for this:Ad showing on location-specific searches

 Your ad might appear to a customer with an IP address outside of your targeted area if the customer's search specifies that area.
-For example, if you're advertising an Italian restaurant and targeting New York, your ad could appear to a customer located in Florida who searches for "New York pizza."

 If you're concerned about receiving clicks outside of your desired region, you may want to exclude certain areas from seeing your ad.
 Learn how to exclude certain areas in your targeted locations.

-This can happen for two reasons:
+This can happen for 2 reasons:

 - The costs in your market are increasing.
 Your competitors might be raising their bids, which means you may have to increase your costs to stay competitive.

-Unhappy with your CTR?
-Remember that there is no "normal" or "average" clickthrough rate across all advertisers.
-However, if you feel that your ad isn't performing as well as you'd like, here are some things to consider:
+If you feel that your ad isn't performing as well as you'd like, here are some things to consider:

 - Get more ideas for creating successful text ads.

 - If you're running ads on the Display Network, you may find that your CTR is lower than what you're used to on the Search Network.
 That's because customers on Display Network sites are browsing through information, not searching with keywords.
 Also, on a busy Display Network page, an ad has to be more competitive to get the attention of a reader than it would on a search page.
-So it's generally better to consider other measurements like conversions for Display Network ads, and consider your CTR individually for each network.
+It's generally better to consider other measurements like conversions for Display Network ads, and consider your CTR individually for each network.

 - CTR for ads on Display Network are sometimes lower than that on the Search Network because: